LearningRegistry/LearningRegistry/docs/spec/Resource_Distribution_Network_Model/index.rst

-.. _h.ugg6hzrtv6ho:
+.. _Network Description:

 Network Description
 ===================

 A valid, consistent network SHALL be described through a set of documents stored at each node in the network.

-- Each node SHALL store one instance of the :ref:`network node description document<h.18vbt1hxuutv>`.
+- Each node SHALL store one instance of the :ref:`network node description document<Network Node Description Data Model>`.
   A document SHALL be unique per node.

-- Each node SHALL store one instance of the :ref:`network node services document<h.z0spjmvlcbb9>` for each service that it provides.
+- Each node SHALL store one instance of the :ref:`network node services document<Network Node Service Description Data Model>` for each service that it provides.
   A document SHALL be unique per node.

-- Each node SHALL store one instance of the :ref:`network node connectivity document<h.1cq79ogiyvxn>` for each connection to the node.
+- Each node SHALL store one instance of the :ref:`network node connectivity document<Network Node Connectivity Description Data Model>` for each connection to the node.
   A document SHALL be unique per node.

-- Each node MAY store one instance of the :ref:`network node filter document<h.1cq79ogiyvxn>`.
+- Each node MAY store one instance of the :ref:`network node filter document<Network Node Filter Description Data Model>`.
   A document SHALL be unique per node.

-- Each node SHALL store one instance of the :ref:`resource distribution network description document<h.425s9yjzhp5f>`.
+- Each node SHALL store one instance of the :ref:`resource distribution network description document<Resource Distribution Network Description Data Model>`.
   This document SHALL describe the network that the node is a part of.
   The contents of this document SHALL be identical for all nodes in the network.

-- Each node SHALL store one instance of the :ref:`resource distribution network policy document<h.5txlehgykaso>`.
+- Each node SHALL store one instance of the :ref:`resource distribution network policy document<Resource Distribution Network Policy Data Model>`.
   This document SHALL describe the policies of the network that the node is a part of.
   The contents of this document SHALL be identical for all nodes in the network.

-- The node SHALL store one instance of the :ref:`network community description document<h.uthscj877bjr>`.
+- The node SHALL store one instance of the :ref:`network community description document<Network Community Description Data Model>`.
   This document SHALL describe the community that the network is a part of.
   The contents of this document SHALL be identical for all nodes in the community.